 Freight prices are commodity-based and fluctuate daily, factoring in variables like the carrier’s open truck capacity, fuel prices, shipping lanes, and weather.

-To learn more about how freight 3PL and broker fees work, visit our freight brokers buyers guide.
+To learn more about how freight 3PL and broker fees work, visit our freight brokers buyer’s guide.

 Other amenities—like freight storage and distribution services—are quoted on an individual basis.
 Contact Redhawk to receive a quote.

-Redhawk Logistics Key Features
+Redhawk Logistics Features

-Web-Based Transportation Management System (TMS)
+Web-based Transportation Management System (TMS)

+Automations can be programmed to simplify the freight process, from payments to complex route decision-making.
 The software also stores pertinent shipment history to create customizable reports and analyze freight spend.

-All carriers contracted by Redhawk maintain cargo insurance with coverage ranging from $50,000 to $5 million which is automatically built into your freight rate.
+All carriers contracted by Redhawk maintain cargo insurance with coverage ranging from $50,000 to $5 million, which is automatically built into your freight rate.
 The value of your load is factored into which carrier is recommended for use.

 Redhawk has created a variety of resources to make the complex process of freight shipping easier, and they aren’t restricted to the company’s clientele.

-On the Redhawk website you can find helpful calculator tools to determine your shipment’s freight classification, bridge limitations, container size requirements, and dimensional weight.
+On the Redhawk website, you can find helpful calculator tools to determine your shipment’s freight classification, bridge limitations, container size requirements, and dimensional weight.